Akash073-hub/My_java/README.md

 Packages

-Collections
+Collections and exception handling

-📝 13. students.txt
+📝 students.txt

-A text file used for file handling practice.
+Used for file handling read/write operations.

-🚀 14. out/
+📤 out/

-Auto-generated compiled .class files created by IntelliJ or terminal builds.
+Auto-generated compiled .class files.
-(Not meant for editing; included for project completeness.)
+(You normally ignore this folder in Git.)

+⚙️ GitHub Workflows

+Inside:
+.github/workflows/gradle.yml

+It performs:

+⚡ Automatic compile/build

+⚡ CI pipeline

+⚡ Verifies there are no errors on each push

+⚡ Professional project setup like real companies